Water, Water Everywhere and Not a Drop to Drink

 To put this into perspective, it is estimated that the production of one slice of bread requires the equivalent of 40 litres of water and 100g potatoes require 25 litres.
 This is why it is of paramount importance that water efficiencies are closely scrutinised as freshwater is not an infinite resource and it is already under strain.

-The graphs above detail our population growth alongside the volume of freshwater we are withdrawing to drink, manufacture items and grow crops/raise livestock.
-There will eventually not be enough water to fulfil our needs.
+Our population growth alongside the volume of freshwater we are withdrawing to drink, manufacture items and grow crops/raise livestock means there will eventually not be enough water to fulfil our needs.
 Therefore, innovative solutions are required today in preparation for the inevitable global gap between supply and demand.

 Not only does reusing water have environmental benefits, it is also more cost-effective.
 The ongoing charges associated with disposing of contaminated wastewaters are high but by reusing water, businesses can achieve operational efficiency.